sauravdosi/mirrag_keypoint_deployment/README.md

 ```
 The value argument --cam_id is read from the camdata.json.
 Make sure to run the client.py file for whichever camera you need to run the model for.
 E.g. If cam_id 0 belongs to a side view camera, the server will automatically process the feed for side view.

+## Activating Cronjob:

+If you are using a Windows system, please follow this [YouTube tutorial](https://www.youtube.com/watch?v=CAH0B1ErriI) to execute the cronjob.py file at the end of each day.